zqu1992/ALQ/README.md

       val/
         ILSVRC2012_val_00000001.JPEG
         ...
+You may follow some instructions provided in https://pytorch.org/docs/1.1.0/_modules/torchvision/datasets/imagenet.html

+To quantize the weights of LeNet5 (on MNIST) by ALQ simply run

+    python lenet5.py --PRETRAIN --ALQ --POSTTRAIN

+To quantize the weights of VGG (on CIFAR10) by ALQ simply run

+    python vgg.py --PRETRAIN --ALQ --POSTTRAIN

-To train a quantized "pre-activation" ResNet-18, simply run
+To quantize the weights of ResNet18/34 (on ILSVRC12) by ALQ simply run

-    python imagenet.py --gpu 0,1,2,3 --data /PATH/TO/IMAGENET --mode preact --depth 18 --qw 1 --qa 2 --logdir_id w1a2

-After the training, the result model will be stored in `./train_log/w1a2`.
+    python resnet.py --PRETRAIN --DOWNLOAD --ALQ --POSTTRAIN

-For more options, please refer to `python imagenet.py -h`.
+For more options, please refer to `python xxx.py -h` respectively.

 ### Results